 If the camera is not built to withstand this, your effort in setting up the camera, and your money is wasted.
 The exterior of the trail camera must be discreet.

 If your camera does not blend with the surrounding, then animals will recognize it as a foreign object and steer clear of it.
 This will defeat the purpose of setting up the camera.

-The picture quality of nighttime shots is going to be monochrome, but you can observe a lot of activity during the daytime as well.
+The picture quality of nighttime shots will be monochrome, but you can also observe a lot of activity during the daytime.
 So, make sure your camera performs well in well-lit conditions.
 Choose a camera with good audio recording capability as well.
 A fast trigger speed of 0.5 seconds is the industry standard.
 This fast trigger speed will ensure that you will not miss out on any important moments.

 You need to avoid cameras that make a sound or those that do not blend well into the environment.
 If your camera is not waterproof, then there are chances that rain will damage the camera.

 Battery life is important as well, a long battery life will save you the trouble of going and getting the camera to replace the battery frequently.